-The District of Columbia and sixteen (16) states have enacted versions of UELMA: Arizona, California, Colorado, Connecticut, Delaware, Hawaii, Idaho, Illinois, Maryland, Minnesota, Nevada, North Dakota, Oregon, Pennsylvania, Washington, and West Virginia.
+The District of Columbia and these 21 states have enacted versions of UELMA: Arizona, California, Colorado, Connecticut, Delaware, Hawaii, Idaho, Illinois, Iowa, Maryland, Michigan, Minnesota, Nevada, North Dakota, Ohio, Oregon, Pennsylvania, Texas, Utah, Washington, and West Virginia.

 "The Uniform Electronic Legal Material Act (UELMA) is a uniform law that addresses many of the concerns posed by the publication of state primary legal material online.
 UELMA provides a technology-neutral, outcomes-based approach to ensuring that online state legal material deemed official will be preserved and will be permanently available to the public in unaltered form.
 It furthers state policies of accountability and transparency in providing legal information to the public."
 From UELMA FAQs — American Association of Law Libraries (AALL).